opendocsg/slw-judgments-backfill/2016_SGHCR_5/report.md

 95     Copyright infringements are flagrant when:

- (a) there is a display of calculated disregard of the plaintiff’s rights (see the summary judgment stage of proceedings in Ong Seow Pheng which is reported as [1993] 3 SLR(R) 56 at [35]); and Prior v Landsdowne Press Pty Ltd [1977] VR 65 at 70);
+ (a) there is a display of calculated disregard of the plaintiff’s rights (see the summary judgment stage of proceedings in Ong Seow Pheng which is reported as <span class="citation">[1993] 3 SLR(R) 56</span> at [35]); and Prior v Landsdowne Press Pty Ltd [1977] VR 65 at 70);

- (b) the defendants’ infringing operation was carried out on a large scale and the defendants were fully aware that they were violating intellectual property rights (see the High Court inquiry in Ong Seow Pheng (reported as [1996] 2 SLR(R) 514 at [41]–[45]));
+ (b) the defendants’ infringing operation was carried out on a large scale and the defendants were fully aware that they were violating intellectual property rights (see the High Court inquiry in Ong Seow Pheng (reported as <span class="citation">[1996] 2 SLR(R) 514</span> at [41]–[45]));

  (c) the defendant used works for its own benefit despite knowing that those works belonged to the plaintiff or was at least wilfully blind to that fact, irrespective of whether the defendant knew that the use of the works would amount to an infringement (see Futuretronics at [20]);

  (d) the defendant had taken steps to appropriate without authorisation the plaintiff’s works from the plaintiff’s control (see Joseph Bailey v Namol Pty Limited [1994] FCA 1401 at [46]); and

- (e) the infringing scheme involved falsification of documents, misleading advertisement calculated to convey an impression of authenticity, and a network of seemingly independent companies designed to abuse the law relating to companies (in New Line Productions, Inc and another v Aglow Video Pte Ltd and others and other suits [2005] 3 SLR(R) 660 (“ New Line ”) at [111]);
+ (e) the infringing scheme involved falsification of documents, misleading advertisement calculated to convey an impression of authenticity, and a network of seemingly independent companies designed to abuse the law relating to companies (in New Line Productions, Inc and another v Aglow Video Pte Ltd and others and other suits <span class="citation">[2005] 3 SLR(R) 660</span> (“ New Line ”) at [111]);

  (f) the quantity of infringing items is large, the nature of the infringement was deliberate, and the purpose was clearly commercial and calculated (see Louis Vuitton , albeit in the context of trade mark infringement); and